How an AI Customer Service Chatbot Saves Your Team 40+ Hours a Week

 Q: How quickly do teams see results after going live?

 A: Most teams see measurable deflection within the first week if the bot is trained properly.
-Full optimisation, reliably handling the majority of tier-1 volume, typically takes 3–4 weeks of monitoring and refinement.
+Full optimization, reliably handling the majority of tier-1 volume, typically takes 3–4 weeks of monitoring and refinement.
 The first month is where most of the learning happens.

 Q: Do we need a developer to set up and maintain this?